 How Do You Get Mice Out Of Walls?

 I am often asked, “how to get rid of mice in walls”.
 My suggestions are listed below.
 However, I thought you should also hear what the experts have to say about this topic.
 I asked the experts and they provided their best recommendations.
 They said to stay away from poisons and to stick with traps and glue boards.

 The safest and easiest way to get rid of mice hiding in your walls is to trap them.
 You do not want to use any poisons.
 If you do you will have a big smelly mess on your hands.
 The effects of poisons are not immediate so if you feed mice poisoned baits you’ll end up with a dead mouse in your walls.

 Believe me, the smell of dead rotting mice is too much to handle and you don’t want to have to tear apart and open up your wall to remove the dead rat.

 Why You Should Set Up Multiple Traps

-Before we get into setting the trap it’s important to tell you to always place more than one trap out.
-The more traps you place the quicker you can eliminate mice in your walls.
+Before we get into setting the mouse trap it’s important to tell you to always place more than one trap out at a time.
+The more mouse traps you place the quicker you can eliminate mice in your walls.
 If you place out enough traps its possible and likely you can trap all of your mice in one night.